 Q: How should I hang my painting?

-Your painting will arrived framed and ready to hang.
+Your painting will arrive framed and ready to hang.
 There will be a hanging wire already fitted to the back of the painting.
 The best way to hang your painting is to use two hooks set about 6-12 inches apart (this helps to keep the painting level.)
-Home Depots and other hardware stores sell great picture hanging hooks (link here) that are cleverly angled so they can support the weight of a painting on a single nail.
+Home Depot and other hardware stores sell great picture-hanging hooks (link here) that are cleverly angled so they can support the weight of a painting on a single nail.

 Q: Can I purchase a painting on layaway?

-Absolutely, Erin Hanson has been offering layaway successfully for many years.
-The terms are flexible and can be discussed with the artist.
-Usually we split the total cost of the painting into 6 or 12 payments, and the first monthly payment would be taken as the holding deposit.
+Erin Hanson has also been offering layaway successfully for many years.
+The terms are flexible and can be discussed with the gallery.
+Usually, we split the total cost of the painting into 6 or 12 payments, and the first monthly payment would be taken as the holding deposit.
 If you fall in love with a painting, Erin would love to work with you to make it easy to purchase!
 Contact: firstname.lastname@example.org

 Q: What sort of lighting should I have for my painting?